These tea bag shaped chai sugar cookies have chai spices and tea granules baked in for a delicious and adorable tea time dessert.

 - Prepare glaze: In a small saucepan heat brown sugar, chai masala, and water together until the brown sugar melts into a syrup.
 In a small bowl add powdered sugar and pour the brown sugar glaze into the bowl and mix making sure to get rid of any clumps.
 The icing consistency should look like a loose caramel.
 It shouldn't be super watery but rather slowly run from your spoon and easily spread onto the cookie.
 If the icing is too thin, add powdered sugar in 1 tsp increments.
 If the icing is too thick, add water in 1 tsp increments.

 - Glaze the tea bag cookies by drawing a line where the tea would be filled to and covering that area with glaze.
 Allow the glaze to dry matte before stacking and storing away in an airtight container.
-These cookies will last for up to 2-3 weeks at room temperature or up to 2 months in the fridge.
+These cookies will last for up to 10-12 days.

 - You can buy tea bag cookie cutter at the link provided.